Saturday, December 21, 2024

 Judge Park went on saying, “While I certainly understand [the Brownell’s attorney’s] point about how somebody can get in over their heads very easily, but [sic] what has been described to me I think goes way past the ‘in over the head’, and goes into more of a willful negligence.”

 The Judge’s sentence for the most part followed the terms of the plea deal, with some deviation.
-Ultimately, the sentence for each defendant included 36-months of probation; prohibition of possessing any domestic animals or any animals of the genus equine for 15 years, or pigs for 5 years; 150-hours of community service, allow law enforcement to conduct property searches, completion of mental health treatment, and monthly restitution payments.
+Ultimately, the sentence for each defendant included 36 months of probation; prohibition of possessing any domestic animals or any animals of the genus equine for 15 years, or pigs for 5 years; 150 hours of community service, allowing law enforcement to conduct property searches, completion of mental health treatment, and monthly restitution payments.

 Restitution is expected to get into tens of thousands of dollars, but the final amount and monthly payment requirement is being left open for 60-days for the State to provide a final figure to the court to rule on.
 Kamin’s told the court that the costs of veterinary and ongoing care for the animals had exceeded $25,000 in just the first month and a half, and that costs continue to increase at the present time.